 Microsoft’s built-in security software has had some ignominious lows and modest highs over the last few months.
-But it seems that the company is finally entering the top tiers of AV security — at least on Windows 7.
+But it seems that the company is finally entering the realm of the best antivirus software — at least on Windows 7.

 This information comes from AV-TEST’s website, where the company displays the results of evaluations of 18 different antivirus programs for Windows 7.
 The service ranked each program out of a possible 18 points, with six points apiece for protection, performance and usability.